-The fact is that, soon after the wall had come down, East Germans irreversibly started to make all their economic calculations in Deutsche Mark.
-They were already living according to what economists would label a 'Deutsche Mark Standard'.
-With access to West German products, it was the value of their wage in terms of the West German currency that counted for East German workers, and nothing else.
-If necessary, they were willing to move to the West to earn higher wages and, crucially, they were also free to do so.
-Only the restriction of movement, combined with a non-convertible Mark (East), could have forced them to continue producing and consuming East German products.
-This, however, would have meant the unthinkable, namely erecting a new wall.
+The Deutsche Mark had long become an economic reality for East Germans who lived according to what economists would label a 'Deutsche Mark Standard'.
+With access to West German products, it was the value of the West German currency that was of greatest importance to these new consumers.
+With the fall of the Wall, these workers were willing to move to the West to earn higher wages and, crucially, they were also free to do so.
+Only the restriction of movement - combined with a non-convertible Mark (East) could have forced them to continue producing and consuming East German products.
+This, however, would have meant an unthinkable alternative of erecting a new wall.

 Hence, inter-German monetary union emerged as the only viable solution.
-Not only was it morally and politically the only correct choice.
-It was also an economically sound decision.
-What followed in terms of the fall of production was not due to the specifics of the currency union, but the consequence of the newly gained freedom.
-That freedom suddenly unveiled the disastrous competitive state of East German industry.
+Not only was it morally and politically the only correct choice it was also an economically sound decision.5 Although inter-German monetary union has often been blamed for the economic crisis that followed, the main reason for the crisis is 40 years of socialist mismanagement.

-What followed from 1990 onwards was in fact a drastic decline of East German industrial production.
-An all time low was reached in 1992.
+What followed from 1990 onwards was the drastic decline of East German industry which reached its peak in 1992.
 At the same time, a German trustee agency called Treuhandanstalt was given the authority to take over all former East German production and service facilities.
-Its guiding principle was to privatize as fast as possible, and this has been achieved.
+Its guiding principle was to choose privatization over the reconstruction of the old communist structures.
 As a holding company of all previous GDR nationally-owned enterprises, it managed to sell these assets in record time.
-Indeed, until the Treuhandanstalt closed its doors at the end of 1994, the bulk of the 14,000 businesses had been privatized.
-However, the financial nd economic fallout from this was dramatic as it led to a deficit of over 200 billion Deutsche Mark and the elimination of about 2.5 million industrial jobs.
+Indeed, until the Treuhandanstalt closed its doors at the end of 1994, the bulk of the 14.000 businesses had been privatized.
+However, the financial and economic fallout form this was dramatic as it led to a deficit of over 200 billion Deutsche Mark and the elimination of about 2.5 million industrial jobs.
 Furthermore, the radical course taken by the Treuhandanstalt was perceived by many East Germans as a form of colonialism by West Germany and the systematic destruction of four decades worth of East German achievements.
 Understandably, this created widespread negative sentiments amongst the East German population.